-First of all: As I said, people do consume too many animal products and I truly believe it’s not sustainable, it’s not healthy, it’s not balanced and it’s not necessary with so many healthy and delicious plant foods out there.
+First of all: As I said, people do consume too many animal products and I truly believe it’s not sustainable in most cases (for people living in cities etc), it’s not healthy with cheap quality animal products, it’s not balanced and it’s not necessary with so many healthy and delicious plant foods out there.
 And I love vegan food – why would I stop eating and promoting it?
-Even IF I decide to have a few animal products I wouldn’t really see the point of promoting that in a big way as I don’t think we need any more promotion of that when people eat too much of it already anyway.
-It’s way more important to show people how delicious and easy vegan meals are.
+But I also want to keep it real and if I decide to have animal products again I will do so.
+However, it’s still important to me to show people how delicious and easy plantbased meals can be.

 Second: For me it’s still important to live as ethical as possible but I don’t want to follow a certain label telling me what and what not to do, telling me what and what not to believe.
 I can decide for myself what ethical means to me, I want to be entitled to my own opinion, I want to do what feels right to me instead of blindly doing what I’m supposed to do even if maybe that doesn’t even feel good or right to me.
 In the end I think it’s so important that YOU know you’re doing what feels like the right and best thing to do.